biometricITC/cPP-biometrics/input/BS SD.md

-The evaluator shall refer to the TSS to understand how the TOE enrols a user and examine the AGD guidance to confirm that a user is required to enter his/her valid password before the mobile biometric enrolment.
+The evaluator shall refer to the TSS to understand how the TOE enrols a user and examine the AGD guidance to confirm that a user is required to enter his/her password before the mobile biometric enrolment.

 As described in the \[BScPP\], formal or complete specification of the interfaces is not required however, if such information is available,